As with every great movement or phenomenon there tends to be the question..how did this come to be?

 2- 1870s- God set the slaves free who then started a Freedman’s town near the Central Tracks to find work.
 In this new community a lifestyle of spirituals, blues and street theater was the norm.
 Later, Blind Lemon Jefferson, Huddie Ledbelly and many more made a music scene that connected to the blues circuit in Kansas City, Memphis, New Orleans, Jackson…..and Deep Ellum was on the map.

-1984- Russell Hobbs opened a home for convicted artists called Theatre Gallery which birthed the modern day Deep Ellum scene.
+3- 1984- Deep Ellum was an urban ghost town, Artists living in lofts, a few industrial businesses and the homeless hiding out.
+Russell Hobbs opened a home for convicted artists called Theatre Gallery which birthed the modern day Deep Ellum scene.
 Theatre Gallery hosted art openings, avante garde theater and booked bands every week such as Zeitgeist, The End and Three on a Hill.
-This Dallas cultural revolution was made possible by Russell’s liberating philosophy in giving equal opportunity to all!
+This cultural revolution in Dallas was made possible by Russell’s liberating philosophy in giving equal opportunity to all!
+Russell Hobbs launched the Theatre Gallery with the help of friends Tracy Smith and Logan Daffron and a group of artists gathered by Jamie Heidt showing in the gallery, In the first month we had a critically acclaimed art opening written up by Janet Kutner, Dallas Morning News.
+The first concert/party headlined appropriately by Zeitgeist and soon live music shows were booked every week.
+The gallery showcased a new artist every month showing Ron English, Matt Miller, Jeff Robinson, Bill Haveron, Ken Havis and others.

 Escape from materialistic Dallas (here is a small piece of a long story)